spasimir21/ip-finder/README.md

 # ip-finder

-A simple tool to log IP addresses.
+A simple tool to log IP addresses in real-time.